FAQ

 View more information about our partners here.

 Yes, they are different!
-HACA, now called Heritage in Climate Policy Alliance (HCPA), is focused on policy advocacy for heritage.
-While members of HCPA participate in Heritage Adapts!, they are not the same thing.
+HACA, now called Heritage Adaptation Policy Initiative (HAPi), is focused on policy advocacy for heritage.
+While members of HAPi participate in Heritage Adapts!, they are not the same thing.

 Learn more about partnerships here.